Eurobricks Forums: Signing the Peace Treaty - Eurobricks Forums

 A darker background, black, dark blue or something of the sort would work really well here.
 Are you taking these with the flash on?
 If so, then I'd suggest turning it off and getting some sunlight or some lamps.
 Also check for a Macro mode, although I'm not sure if such an old camera has something like that. :pir-hmpf_bad:

 The new version seems better.
-I'm not a fan of all the loss of color, but the statue [If you could use some gray instead of black, it'd be fabulous], the scripts as the treaty and redone table is nice.
+I'm not a fan of all the loss of color, but the statue [if you could use some gray instead of black, it'd be fabulous], the scripts as the treaty and redone table is nice.
 The flag and the barrel are nice small touches at the top to make it less boring as well.

 I suggest adding some action of some sorts though.
 Have the solider put his musket on his shoulder and trot.
 Have the two down below talking or shake hands, like others have mentioned.
 These small actions in minifigs can really bring a vignette to life.